wclr/yalc/README.md

 - `scripts.postupdate` will be executed in host package dir, like while `update` operation.
 - With `--changed` flag yalc will first check if package content has changed before publishing and pushing, it is a quick operation and may be useful for _file watching scenarios_ with pushing on changes.
 - Use `--replace` option to force replacement of package content.
+- `preyalc` and `postyalc` scripts will be executed in target package on add/update operations which are performed while `push`
+- if need to perform pre/post `scripts` on update of particular package use `pre/postyalc.package-name` name for script in your `package.json`.

 ### Keep it out of git